SAP-archive/teched2020-DAT163/exercises/ex0/README.md

 <br>![](/exercises/ex0/images/CreateNewFolder_00_10.png)

 6. Enter 'TechEd_DAT163_##' for folder name
-where ## is the Number you were assigned
+Note: where ## is the number assigned to you
 <br>![](/exercises/ex0/images/CreateNewFolder_00_20.png)

 6. Click 'OK'
 <br>![](/exercises/ex0/images/CreateNewFolder_00_30.png)

-6. Click on your newly added 'TechEd_DAT163_##' folder where ## is the Number you were assigned
+6. Click on your newly added 'TechEd_DAT163_##' folder
+Note: where ## is the number assigned to you
 <br>![](/exercises/ex0/images/CreateNewFolder_00_40.png)

 6+.
 Upload a file, click on the 'Upload Files' icon on the toolbar